Ukai: Demographics

-Ukai has the second largest dam in Gujarat built on Tapti River.
+Ukai has the second largest dam in Gujarat built on the Tapti River.
 The project's name is Vallabh Sagar Sarovar Project.
-A hydropower station is based on the dam, creating a capacity of 300MW of hydroelectricity.
+A hydropower station is based on the dam, creating a capacity of 300 MW of hydroelectricity.

-The Thermal Power Station having 840MW Capacity with 5 Units is a major industry in Ukai.
-It resides at the left bank Canal of Tapti River.

-and again Ukai power plant expand with 500 mW capacity new Unit-6 started in 2013.
-So in Ukai power plant capacity are 1350 MW.
+The thermal power station having 840 MW capacity with five units is a major industry in Ukai.
+It resides at the left bank canal of Tapti River.
+The Ukai power plant expanded with 500 MW capacity new Unit-6 started in 2013.
+So the Ukai power plant capacity is 1350 MW.

 Ukai converted to Tapi district in place of Surat.

 In Ukai as per industrial view there are two big companies in the government and private sector.